Synthesis, Emulsification, and Sizing Application of AKD Neutral Sizing Agent

 1.1 Preparation of Acid Chloride

-The raw material for industrial AKD (Alkyl Ketene Dimer) used in papermaking is typically a mixture of industrial-grade saturated fatty acids.
-Acid chloride is produced by reacting fatty acids with thionyl chloride, as shown in the reaction below:
+The raw material for industrial-grade AKD (alkyl ketene dimer), commonly used in papermaking, is typically a mixture of saturated fatty acids.
+Acid chloride is produced by reacting these fatty acids with thionyl chloride, as shown in the following reaction:

-Since separating various organic acids is very difficult—a single fat source contains at least 5 different acids, and potentially up to 12 or more—AKD raw materials for papermaking are usually a mixture of stearic acid (C₁₈H₃₆O₂) homologs.
-The “1840” and “1865” wax powders commonly referred to in the industry indicate a 40% or 65% stearic acid content, respectively.
+Since separating individual organic acids is extremely difficult—a single natural fat source may contain at least five different acids, and sometimes as many as twelve—the raw material used in papermaking is usually a mixture of stearic acid (C₁₈H₃₆O₂) homologs.
+The commonly referred to “1840” and “1865” waxes indicate stearic acid contents of 40% and 65%, respectively.

-Acid chloride reacts with triethylamine to remove hydrogen chloride, forming an unstable ketene intermediate:
+Acid chloride reacts with triethylamine, removing hydrogen chloride and forming an unstable ketene intermediate:

-The molecular formula of AKD can also be written as:
+The molecular structure of AKD can also be expressed as:

 2. Emulsification of AKD